 Where: Cooma Cottage, 756 Yass Valley Way, Yass.

-For those who love creative arts and history, join us for Sculpture in the Paddock at the National Trust’s historic Cooma Cottage, once home to Hamilton Hume.
-Presented by YassArts, the festival continues to delight locals and visitors alike, who pace through the grounds and interact with artistic installations, in a truly unique event.
+For those who love creative arts and history, join us for Sculpture in the Paddock at historic Cooma Cottage, once home to Hamilton Hume.
+Presented by YassArts, the festival continues to delight locals and visitors alike.
+Visitors pace through the grounds and interact with artistic installations, in a truly unique event.
 Featuring sculptures that are poignant and sympathetic to the landscape, this festival boasts work from local sculptors of national and international standing.

 When: 16 September – 15 October 2017, 9am to 5pm daily.

 The region welcomes the warmer weather with an eruption of flowers at the tranquil Tulip Top Gardens.
 The ten acre garden is bursting with magnificent tulips and other spring flowers, creating a spectacular display.
 Hundreds of blossoming trees, a cascading waterfall and watercourse flow throughout the garden.
 The displays are complemented with classical music drifting through the air in the hidden valley.
 Take the popular pathway past the rosemary field framed by unique blossom trees to the 70-metre-high viewing platform for the perfect photo.
 The gardens are dog friendly, with plenty of food stalls, a nursery and entertainment.

 When: 30 September – 2 October 2017 (October long weekend)

 Where: Various Murrumbateman wineries